1978

 Far Away Eyes/Love In Vain/Shattered/Sweet Little Sixteen/Tumbling

-Dice/Happy/Brown Sugar/Jumping Jack Flash)
+Dice/Happy/Brown Sugar/Jumpin' Jack Flash)

 780617A 17th June: Philadelphia, Pennsylvania, John F. Kennedy Stadium